Link Hints

 Using hints to click links is not at all a new idea.
 What does Link Hints bring to the table?

-Link Hints keeps track of all clickable elements in the background when your browser is idle.
-This makes hints appear quickly regardless of page size.
+Link Hints keeps track of all clickable elements in the background when your browser is idle, in an attempt to make hints appear more quickly.

 Other than accurately finding clickable elements, Link Hints also focuses on placing the hints intuitively and being generally easy to use and configure.